— We take our content seriously. This article was written by a real person at BREL.

 What kinds of things should a Seller disclose?

-• The fact that your home inspector told you there were termites in the basement when you bought the house and you didn’t bother to treat for them.
+• Your home inspector told you there were termites in the basement when you bought the house 5 years ago, and you didn’t treat them

-• That the great addition to the house was added without building permits.
+• The great addition to the house was made without building permits

-If you’re not sure you should disclose something…chances are that you should disclose it.
-If you were buying the property, is this something you would want to know?
-Might it affect the Buyer’s enjoyment of the house – and come to haunt you in a lawsuit?
+• If you’re not sure about whether or not you should disclose something, you should disclose it.
+If you were buying the property, would you want to know?
+Might it affect the Buyer’s enjoyment of the house and come back to haunt you later in a lawsuit?

 Comments